 by Colin Powell

-Although Mikao Usui, the founder of Usui Reiki Ryoho, died only 86 years ago in 1926, there are surprisingly few documented facts about him as a person.
+Although Mikao Usui, the founder of Usui Reiki Ryoho, died less than 100 years ago in 1926, there are surprisingly few documented facts about him as a person.

 This may be due in part to the many records that were lost during World War II, together with the fact that most of the people who knew him or were taught by him are either unknown or are no longer alive.